OpenNebula/docs/source/integration_and_development/automation_tools_integration/rancher.rst

 **Docker Install**

-You need to create a VM with OpenNebula's `Docker appliance <https://docs.opennebula.io/appliances/service/docker.html>`_.
+You need to create a VM with OpenNebula's Docker appliance, or by using OpenNebula :ref:`Docker Machine driver <docker_machine_overview>`.
+You can find information about this step here :ref:`Step 3 - Start your First Docker Host <start_your_first_docker_host>`.

 Once the machine is created, you can proceed to install the Rancher server on the Docker host using the following command: